-What is a CESQG?
+What is a VSQG?

-What is the CESQG Program?
+What is the VSQG Program?

-The CESQG Program is a mobile hazardous waste pick-up disposal service for eligible businesses in San Bernardino County.
+The VSQG Program is a mobile hazardous waste pick-up disposal service for eligible businesses in San Bernardino County.
 Trained San Bernardino County Fire Department staff will come to your business, assist you in properly labeling and marking your hazardous wastes, and remove it for disposal.
 All legal documentation is provided as part of the service.

 How do I get service?